Notes Directory

 - Learning is not only about generality (note) — Per Simon, any capacity change is learning; accumulation is the most basic learning operation and reach is its key property — facts (low reach) vs theories (high reach); capacity also decomposes into generality vs a reliability/speed/cost compound

-- Learning theory (index) — Index of notes about how systems learn, verify, and improve — accumulation as the basic operation (reach as its key property), stabilisation and distillation as transformation mechanisms, discovery as the source of high-reach theories, oracle theory, and memory architecture
+- Learning theory (index) — Index of notes about how systems learn, verify, and improve — accumulation, reach, constraining, distillation, discovery, oracle theory, and memory architecture

 - Link graph plus timestamps enables make-like staleness detection (note) — Existing links already encode dependency information; comparing note and target timestamps flags notes that may be stale without any new annotation, analogous to make's file-based rebuild logic.